The oldest public wildflower garden in the United States

 Seed: The female flowers mature to a round, elongated acorn, 1/2 to 1 inch long, 1/4 to 1/2 enclosed in a thin bowl-shaped cap with tightly pressed brown scales tapering to either a very short stalked base or no stalk at all.
 The scales usually have short gray hair.
 The nut is light-brown at maturity.
 They appear either singly or in pairs.
 The acorn matures in the first year - as do most species in the Quercus Sect.
 Quercus - the White Oak Group.

-Habitat: Chinkapin Oak is one of the most widespread species of trees in temperate North America.
+Habitat: Chinkapin Oak is one of the most widespread species of trees in temperate North America, not dense coverage, but widespread geographically.
 It is found in mixed deciduous forests, usually on slopes and in areas of limestone and calcareous soils.
 It can be found in riparian habitats in western North America.
 It may hybridize with other Oak species.
 Shrubby versions do not produce acorns.

 Names: The genus name, Quercus, is the Latin word for Oak.
 The species, muehlenbergii, is an honorary for Gotthilf Heinrich Ernst Muhlenberg (1753-1815) American Botanist who produced several catalogues of plants after retiring as a Lutheran pastor.
 The author name for the plant classification - ‘Engelm.’ refers to George Engelmann (1809-1884), German-American botanist.
 Educated in Germany, he came to the U.S. in 1832, undertaking many land exploratory trips of behalf of his uncles in Germany.
 His botanical notes formed the basis for a number of studies of plants in western North America.
-While he earned his living as a medical doctor in St. Louis, his work on Phylloxera proved the savior of the French wine industry in 1870s.
+His description of this tree was not published until 1897, after his death in 1884.
+While he earned his living as a medical doctor in St. Louis, his work on Phylloxera found that American vines were immune to it, which proved the savior of the French wine industry in 1870s.
 The Engelmann Spruce is named for him.

 Below: Leaf margins are lobed or with rounded to pointed tooth.
 Indentations are shallow - no sinuses.
 The underside is much paler in color without tufts of hair at the veins.